zulip/zulip-android-legacy/README.rst

 Build instructions (Android Studio)
 -----------------------------------

+0. Fork the zulip-android repository from GitHub and clone your fork.

 1. Open the project in the IDE.
     a) From the "Welcome to Android Studio" menu, select "Open an